 For several decades, there has been very little new experimental data bearing on the properties of Λ and Σ resonances.
 An exception was the study at JLab of the reactions $\gamma p \to K^+ \Sigma^\pm \pi^\mp$ and $\gamma p \to K^+ \Sigma^0 \pi^0$ [1], which established the spin and parity of the $\Lambda(1405)$ [2].
 There was also from BNL new data on the very low energy region of K^-p scattering [3-7].
 Otherwise, the field is starved for data.
-Recent analyses (see below) have improved what we know about the properties of the known Λ and Σ resonances, but the established resonances are the same ones that were in our 1984 edition [8] except for the $\Sigma(2250)$ which we consider 2-star only due to its unkown spin-parity.
-The 1990 Review [9] gave a full report of the status then, and included Argand plots from the partial-wave analyses.
+Recent analyses (see below) have improved what we know about the properties of the known Λ and Σ resonances, but the established resonances are the same ones that were listed in our 1984 edition [8] except for the $\Sigma(2250)$ which we consider 2-star only due to its unkown spin-parity.
+The 1990 Review [9] gave a full report of the status of Lambda and Sigma hyperons, and included Argand plots from the partial-wave analyses.
 The 2018 Review [10] has a short survey of the $\Sigma(1670)$ -region.

-In the last few years, four groups have re-analyzed K^-p reactions using fuller collections of the old data.
-These analyses make an update of the status of the Λ and Σ resonances appropriate.
+In the last few years, four groups have re-analyzed K^-p reactions using more extensive collections of the old data.
+These analyses justify an update of the status of the Λ and Σ resonances.
 Although they have not established any new resonances, they have provided at least some evidence for new states and have given a better understanding of the old ones.

-Tables I and II are our evaluation of the status, both over-all and channel by channel, of each Λ and Σ resonance in the Particle Listings.
-In making these evaluations, we considered, in addition to the four analyses just mentioned, the ratings that predated them.
+Tables 82.1 and 82.2 give our evaluation of the status, both overall and channel by channel, of each Λ and Σ resonance in the Particle Listings.
+In making these evaluations, we considered, in addition to the four analyses [11-14], the ratings that predated them.
 The ratings use a 1- to 4-star system.
-The main Summary Table includes only established states with an overall status of 3 or 4 stars; as has already been noted, they are the same fourteen Λ resonances (including $\Lambda(1116)$) and nine instead of the former ten Σ resonances (including $\Sigma(1193)3/2^+$, and $\Sigma(1385)3/2^+$) that have long been in the Table.
-In addition, there are seven 1-star and two 2-star Λ 's, and fifteen 1-star and three 2-star Σ 's in the Particle Listings.
+For more details on the evaluation of the overall star ratings, see [15].
+The main Summary Table includes only established states with an overall status of 3 or 4 stars; as has already been noted, these are the same fourteen Λ resonances (including $\Lambda(1116)$) and nine Σ resonances instead of the former ten (including $\Sigma(1193)3/2^+$, and $\Sigma(1385)3/2^+$) that had long been in the Table.
+In addition, there are seven 1-star and two 2-star Λ 's, and fourteen 1-star and three 2-star Σ 's in the Particle Listings.